apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

 pekko.persistence.r2dbc.batched-journal {
   max-queue-size = 10000 # optional, default value
   max-batch-size = 100 # optional, default value
-  max-batch-time = 2ms # optional, default value
+  max-batch-time = 10ms # optional, default value
 }
 ```

 The batched journal uses the following settings, in addition to the settings of the default journal:

 - `max-queue-size`: Maximum number of write requests buffered before they are flushed.
-A write request is
+When the queue has
+  reached this limit, new writes are rejected per message in the journal write results, without failing the
+  request `Future`, so the rejection does not count toward the journal circuit breaker.
+This is the standard
+  journal rejection handling: a classic persistent actor by default logs the rejection in `onPersistRejected`
+  and continues without the event being stored, and a typed persistent actor restarts with an
-  rejected with a failure when the queue has reached this limit.
-Must be at least 1. `max-batch-size` must be
-  less than or equal to `max-queue-size`.
+  `EventRejectedException`.
+Must be at least 1. `max-batch-size` must be less than or equal to
+  `max-queue-size`.
 - `max-batch-size`: Maximum number of write requests in one batch.
 One request can contain several events when
   the persistent actor uses `persistAll` or `persistAsync`.
 A batch is flushed when this many requests are
   buffered.
 - `max-batch-time`: Maximum time a write request is buffered.
 If the batch does not reach `max-batch-size`
   first, it is flushed when this duration has elapsed, even if the batch holds only one request.
+The default
+  is 10ms.
+Pekko timers are rounded up to whole scheduler ticks (`pekko.scheduler.tick-duration`, default
+  10ms), so a value below the tick duration takes effect as one tick.
+Lowering `tick-duration` changes the
+  timer resolution for the entire actor system.

 ### Tradeoffs

 Latency:
 A write completes when its batch is flushed.
 A batch is flushed when `max-batch-size` requests are buffered,
 immediately, or when `max-batch-time` has elapsed, even if the batch holds only one request.
-The maximum time a
+The maximum time
-request is buffered is therefore the duration of one flush plus `max-batch-time`.
-Under sustained load a new
+a request is buffered is therefore the duration of one flush plus `max-batch-time`.
+When `max-batch-size`
-flush starts as soon as the previous one completes, so batches form back to back.
+requests are already buffered when a flush completes, the next flush starts immediately, so batches form back
+to back.

 Failures:
 Writes of different persistence ids share one database statement.
 If the database rejects a statement because of
 a single persistence id, for example a duplicate sequence number caused by a zombie writer, the batched journal
 retries the batch in halves until only the offending write fails.
+The retry halves run concurrently and can
-The other persistent actors are not affected.
+briefly use several pool connections at once.
+The other persistent actors wait while the retries run.
+Failures
-Failures that are not caused by a single persistence id, for example a lost database connection, fail all writes
+that are not caused by a single persistence id, for example a lost database connection, fail all writes of the
-of the batch.
-The affected persistent actors see a journal write failure and are stopped by the default
+batch.
+The affected persistent actors see a journal write failure, as with the default journal: a classic
-supervision, as with the default journal.
-Isolating a single offending write costs about 2 * log2(`max-batch-size`)
+persistent actor stops, a typed persistent actor restarts.
+Isolating a single offending write costs about
-additional statements; only when many writes in the batch are offending does the retry approach twice
+2 * log2(`max-batch-size`) additional statements; only when many writes in the batch are offending does the
-`max-batch-size` statements, which is the number of statements the default journal would have used for the same
+retry approach twice `max-batch-size` statements, which is the number of statements the default journal would
-writes.
+have used for the same writes.

 Memory:
 `max-batch-size` limits the number of requests in one batch, not the number of events, and the queue is limited